woodrush/lambda-8cc/README.md

 - Compile ELVM assembly to:
   - x86/lambda calculus/BLC/SKI combinator calculus (all of the above)

-[Lazy K](https://tromp.github.io/cl/lazy-k.html) is a minimal purely functional language with only 4 built-in operators, similar to the minimal imperative language [BF](https://en.wikipedia.org/wiki/Brainfuck) which only has 8 instructions.
+Among the list is [Lazy K](https://tromp.github.io/cl/lazy-k.html), a minimal purely functional language with only 4 built-in operators, similar to the minimal imperative language [BF](https://en.wikipedia.org/wiki/Brainfuck) which only has 8 instructions.
-I have covered a little bit about it on [my blog post](https://woodrush.github.io/blog/lambdalisp.html#lazy-k) as well.
+I have covered a little bit about it in [my blog post](https://woodrush.github.io/blog/lambdalisp.html#lazy-k) as well.

 lambda-8cc is based on the following 3 projects: